abenori/jlreq/README.md

     - Load `ifthen` again.
 (Only for Re:VIEW, will be removed in future.)
     - Fixed bugs.
 * 2021-07-30
+    - Removed the direct dependence on `etoolbox` package.
     - Fixed a bug.